PUB HLTH 4274 - Introduction to Biostatistics

 General Course Information

-Course Code PUB HLTH 4274 Course Introduction to Biostatistics Coordinating Unit Public Health Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Restrictions Only available to students enrolled in BHlthMedSc(Hons) Course Description Biostatistics is the application of statistical methods (summarising data and drawing valid inferences based on limited information) to biological systems, more particularly, to humans and their health problems.
+Course Code PUB HLTH 4274 Course Introduction to Biostatistics Coordinating Unit Public Health Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Restrictions Available to HHLTH and HMEDS students only Course Description Biostatistics is the application of statistical methods (summarising data and drawing valid inferences based on limited information) to biological systems, more particularly, to humans and their health problems.
 This course deals with statistical concepts and terminology and basic analytic techniques.
 The purpose of the course is to give students an introduction to the discipline, an appreciation of a statistical perspective on information arising from the health arena and basic critical appraisal skills to assess the quality of research evidence.

 Course Coordinator: Associate Professor Lynne Giles